 Understanding your genetic susceptibility to gain weight lies can help you target the right system for weight loss.
 Genetic variants in the endocannabinoid system are strongly linked to an increased risk of obesity.
 For people who carry these variants, targeting this system may be very effective for weight loss.

-The two main cannabinoid receptors in humans are cannabinoid receptor 1 and 2 (CB1 and CB2).
+The two main cannabinoid receptors in humans are cannabinoid receptors 1 and 2 (CB1 and CB2).

 CB1 (cannabinoid receptor 1) is coded for by the gene CNR1, and CB2 is coded for by CNR2.
 There are several common genetic variants that alter a person’s cannabinoid receptor levels.
 Yes, this drives a person’s response to marijuana, but it also makes us unique in our response to pain, appetite, and immune function.